noahvogt/slidegen/README.md

 - better packaging and modularisation
 - add more optional metadata strings
 - use a more typical commandline argument system
-- add more documentation, especially explaining the slide generation and its Configuration
+- add more documentation, especially explaining the slide generation and its configuration
+- better handling of font path Configuration

 ## Licensing